learning-zone/html-basics/notes/HTML5.md

 ---

-#### Can you explain the difference between GET and POST?
+#### Q. Can you explain the difference between GET and POST?
 * https://stackoverflow.com/questions/3477333/what-is-the-difference-between-post-and-get

 ---

-#### What is the DOM?
+#### Q. What is the DOM?
 How does the DOM work?
 Explain in as much detail as possible.

 The DOM (Document Object Model) is a cross-platform API that treats HTML and XML documents as a tree structure consisting of nodes.
 These nodes (such as elements and text nodes) are objects that can be programmatically manipulated and any visible changes made to them are reflected live in the document.
 In a browser, this API is available to JavaScript where DOM nodes can be manipulated to change their styles, contents, placement in the document, or interacted with through event listeners.